SomnathChW/BetterRTX-Installer-GUI/Documentation/GUI.md

 -   `discord_label`: A label widget that displays the Discord logo.
 -   `copyright_label`: A label widget that displays the copyright information.
 -   `version_label`: A label widget that displays the version information.
+-   `overlay`: A frame that is used to display the IOBit page.

 ### Example Usage